How We Critique

 About Our Evening Readings

-Each night after dinner, we get together as a group to share our writing.
+Generally, each night after dinner, we get together as a group to share our writing.
 It’s informal, warm and positive.
 We gather in a circle, writers of varied experience, and take turns reading recent work.
 The experience stays positive because we respect the reading circle as a sacred space.

 At a reading, the author gives something and the readers, too, give something.
 The author is sharing their work, which for a time guides the reader’s attention along a path created by language.
 The readers give the author their care and attention.
 It’s good to remember that this is a mutual contribution, a relationship that both writers and readers love.